Destroyer (Static-X song)

-"Destroyer" is a song by heavy metal band Static-X and the lead single from their album Cannibal.
+"Destroyer" is a song by American industrial metal band Static-X and the lead single from their album Cannibal.
 The song was released digitally on March 20, 2007.
 On the U.S. weekly Mainstream Rock chart, it peaked at number 23.

+On March 20, 2007, Static-X released the "Destroyer EP" exclusively at Hot Topic stores across the United States.

+The song was featured in the commercial for WWE SmackDown vs. Raw 2008.

+Music video

 The video was filmed on March 7 using two roller derby teams, featuring a 1970s theme.
 In the video, several illegal roller derby moves are shown - such as clotheslining an opponent and punching during a fight.

-The band members appear in the video as themselves and other people attending the roller derby, all with penis innuendos for names.
-Wayne Static appears as the derby's announcer, "Dick Hurtz."
-Tony Campos and Nick Oshiro are coaches for the two teams, "Mike Rotch" and "Mon Keedick" and Koichi Fukuda appears as a crazed fan, "Don Keedick."
+The band members appear in the video as themselves and other people attending the roller derby, all with penis innuendos for names: Wayne Static appears as the derby's announcer, "Dick Hurtz."
+Tony Campos and Nick Oshiro are coaches for the two teams, "Mike Rotch" and "Mon Keedick" and Koichi Fukuda appears as a crazed fan, "Don Keedick"; according to Campos in a 2024 interview, the names came from fake names the band used to use to check in to hotels.

-On March 20, 2007, Static-X released the "Destroyer EP" exclusively at Hot Topic stores across the United States.

-The song was featured in the commercial for WWE SmackDown vs. Raw 2008.